vsnupoudel/Island_Simulation-v1/src/biosim/doc/sphinxbuild/html/_sources/Mapping_documentation.rst.txt

-Documentation of Mapping
+Documentation of mapping
 ===========================

-The Mapping Class and its Subclasses
+The mapping Class and its Subclasses
 -------------------------------------
-.. automodule:: Mapping
+.. automodule:: mapping
    :members: